How does insurance claim roofing work in Minneapolis?

 What is the difference between ACV and RCV?

 ACV (Actual Cash Value) pays the depreciated value of your roof at the time of loss—older roofs receive smaller payouts.
 RCV (Replacement Cost Value) pays full replacement cost in two stages: the ACV amount upfront, then the remaining depreciation after work is completed and documented.
-Check your policy to see which you carry.
+Check your policy to see which you carry — it's one of the biggest things MN homeowners get wrong about hail claims.

 How long do I have to file a claim?

 Most Minnesota homeowners policies require claims filed within one to two years of the storm event.
 A June 2023 hail event may still be claimable through 2025.
 Older damage may qualify if not previously denied.
-Contact your carrier immediately if you suspect storm damage.
+Contact your carrier immediately if you suspect storm damage — and walk through our step-by-step roof insurance claim guide before you do.

 What happens if the adjuster misses damage?